-There was one non-statutory/non contractual severance payment made to one individual during the year amounting to £7,656 (2018 no severance payments were made).
+There were no non-statutory/non contractual severance payment made during the period (2019 one severance payments was made to one individual amounting to £7,656).

 c.
 Staff numbers

 The average number of persons employed by the Academy Trust during the year was as follows: